 Now last week, CEO Mark Zuckerberg disclosed the company’s intentions to halt hiring and restructure some groups in an effort to reduce costs and shift priorities, during an internal all-hands call.

 Facebook Stock, Valuation Tanked

 Since the beginning of the year, Meta has been going through rough weather.
 The valuation of the company has tanked 59% due to the constantly declining stock price.
-Despite making many efforts the Zuckerberg-led management has, so far, failed to seize the fall.
+Despite making many efforts, the Zuckerberg-led management has, so far, failed to seize the fall.
 Currently, Meta’s stock price is trading at $139 apiece, the lowest in the last four years.
 This is expected to fall even further, resulting from the recent disclosure of Meta layoffs in 2022.